 Update: June 2016

-The International Conference on Software Engineering (ICSE) will implement lightweight double-blind reviewing for ICSE 2018.
+The International Conference on Software Engineering (ICSE) will implement full double-blind reviewing for ICSE 2018.